KBNLresearch/pdfPolicyVeraPDF/README.md

 `policy` : schematron file that defines the policy (see example in the *schemas* directory)

+`suffixOut` : suffix that is used as base name for output files

 ## Output

 The script produces the following output files:

-- **index.csv**: comma-delimited text file with for each analysed PDF the paths to the corresponding VeraPDF and Schematron output files
+- **suffixOut_out.xml**: output file of VeraPDF
+- **suffixOut_san.xml**: sanitised version of VeraPDF output file.
+For each PDFit only contains the Policy Report, with duplicate instances of failed checks removed.
-- **success.csv**: comma-delimited text file with for each analysed PDF the outcome of the policy-based validation (pass/fail)
+- **suffixOut_summary.csv**:  comma-delimited file with for each PDF the file reference, followed by the description of each unique failed validation rule (taken from *message* element in VeraPDF output).
-- **failed.csv**:  text file with all tests that failed for PDFs that failed the policy-based validation

-In addition, the raw output files of *VeraPDF* and the Schematron validation are written to directory *outRaw*.
-You should use *index.csv* to link each of these files to their corresponding PDF.

 ## Example

-`policyValidate.sh myPDFs demo-policy.sch`
+`policyValidate.sh myPDFs demo-policy.sch whatever`